Nelson's Touch: Lessons for Scaling Organizations

 The Circulating Order Book

 To reinforce this, Nelson kept a circulating order book that passed from ship to ship.
 Each captain read it, annotated it, and passed it along.
-The book didn’t prescribe procedures.
-It explained reasoning.
+The book explained reasoning, not procedures.

 “I prefer close-quarters engagement,” he wrote, “because it neutralizes their superior numbers by making battles about crew quality, not firepower.
 When you can’t see my signals, engage the nearest enemy ship as closely as possible.”
-Indeed, because of rigrious training, British ships could fire at a rate two to three times that of French ships.
+Rigorous training let British ships fire two to three times faster than the French.

 By giving his captains the logic behind his preferences, he made them independent extensions of his judgment.
 His orders were principles, not scripts.